 Ford's Model T famously came in one color: Black.
 It was as simple and un-customizable a car could have been in an era when other cars were often entirely bespoke.
 Ford both identified the key things people wanted in a vehicle and built only those, and used that first step to build toward a larger platform of both internal capacities like advanced assembly line manufacturing and the external ecosystem of a nationwide network of highways, repair shops, and gas stations that were supercharged as a result of the introduction of the Model T.

 Tesla vehicles today represent that same level of simplification and focus in the electric car category.
 Tesla identified only the things people wanted in a vehicle (including price) and cut out hundreds of extra parts to simplify production.
-Their compounding successes let them build out a larger platform of battery manufacturing capacity, charging stations, and other electric car technologies that keep them far ahead of the compeititon in this rising category.
+Their compounding successes let them build out a larger platform of battery manufacturing capacity, charging stations, and other electric car technologies that keep them far ahead of the competition in this rising category.

 Scoping Only the First Steps

-In new and emerging categories, companies struggle with picking which use cases to get right, because they're often too focused on for reaching all the possibilities and establishing a platform in the category before they earn their place in it.
+In new and emerging categories, companies struggle with picking which use cases to get right, because they're often too focused on reaching all the possibilities and establishing a platform in the category before they earn their place in it.

 Example: Augmented Reality vs Smart Watches